Moving to Idaho

 Yeah, we bought the house next door to Amy (our daughter), Cole, son-in-law and of course Lee, the little dude in the pool.
 (And no, he is NOT 'the' unspoken reason for the move).

-In the next week or so we finish up at Opto, pack a 26 foot U-Haul truck, put the Bolt on a flat bed trailer behind the it and with Freddy in the Ridgeline following behind, we drive north.
+In the next week or so we will finish up at Opto, pack a 26-foot U-Haul truck, put the Bolt on a flat-bed trailer behind it, and with Freddy in the Ridgeline following behind, we will drive north.
 Probably our longest drive up.
 I'm thinking 3 days and 2 overnight motel stops.
-Freddy's knees cant take 12 hour days behind the wheel and I know from the last drive up that Salt Lake City is a kidney bruiser.
+Freddy's knees can't take 12-hour days behind the wheel and I know from the last drive up that Salt Lake City is a kidney bruiser.

-Once the house is 'tweaked' (I'm putting it kindly), we can move the stuff out of the shed into the house and then I can setup a work bench in the summer shop and get to TechAssist22 work.
-(First thing is to fix that yucky AI website place-holder replaced).
+Once the house is 'tweaked' (I'm putting it kindly), we can move the stuff out of the shed into the house and then I can setup a work bench in the summer shop and get to work.

 And yes, top of mind in the middle of all this is my ACARS (aircraft 'tracking') website.

-It will go down - well, to be more accurate, the site its self will be fine, the MQTT broker will go down, so yeah, the website will be up, but the feeds to the site will go down.
+It will go down - well, to be more accurate, the site itself will be fine, the MQTT broker will go down, so yeah, the website will be up, but the feeds to the site will go down.
 That will be super confusing to folks.

 That's the guts of it.
 There is a lot more to tell around a campfire, but the most significant thing in it all is the change of heart I have undergone with a lot of key aspects to the move.